 Guided Cycling Tours

-One of the most evident and prevalent types is to actually have a guy on the bike who is pedalling with you all the way.
-It does not mean that you shall see him all the time while you are on the road, but it is the job of the guide to know where you are and that you are on the right track.
-A guide often manages the group of riders and he expects that riders self-organize a little to follow each other and to follow the instructions.
+One of the most evident and prevalent types is to actually have a professional ride guide on the bike with you all the way.
+It is the guides job to manage the safety of your group, know where you are and ensure you are on the right track.

 Self Guided Cycling Tours

-A self-guided tour means that there is no guide that is physically present with you on the road.
-Therefore, it’s your own responsibility to find your way or follow the GPS route provided and support yourself during the day.
-However, this does not necessarily mean that you are there alone and clueless!
-When a tour operator does a self-guided tour, they ensure that every little detail of your journey is planned for and every logistical detail is thought through for you.
+A self-guided tour means that there is no guide that is physically present with you on the road during your ride.
+It is your own responsibility to find your way or follow the GPS route provided and support yourself during the day.
+However, this does not necessarily mean that you are out there alone and clueless!
+When a tour operator provides a self-guided tour, they ensure that every little detail of your journey is perfectly planned and every logistical detail is thought through for you.
 From hotel bookings to GPS routes to get you from point to point, it will all be sorted for you so that you can enjoy your tour worry free.

-Most of the tours we offer are guided tours.
-Because it’s more fun and it’s easier for you to make the most out of the tour with the least amount of effort on your part.
+Most of the tours we offer are guided tours as these are generally more fun and easier for you to make the most out of the tour with the least amount of effort on your part.
 The professional guides on a tour are from all walks of like, united by a love for cycling and showing off the wonders of the area they work in.
 They are great, friendly people and are great at what they do.
-They not only show you the way but also will share with you their local knowledge, tell you stories and support you with a word when you struggle on a long climb.
+They not only show you the lay of the land but also will share their local knowledge, tell you stories and share words of encouragement when you need it.
 Many guides are either ex-professional cyclists or amateur cyclists of a high level.
-So you might benefit from their coaching expertise as well.
+So you might benefit from their performance knowledge as well.